 The argument was that employees could get the chance to rest and recharge, allowing them to work better when they returned.
 Taylor found that this strategy worked well in promoting efficiency.

 Taylor's theory saw businesses enjoy increased productivity with a smaller workforce or reduced hours accomplishing the same number of products.

 After Taylor, several of his disciples and colleagues in the industry such as Benjamin S. Graham, Henry Gantt and Max Weber articulated different forms of the classic management theory.

 After spending time studying labourers at a steel manufacturer, Taylor drew several conclusions that were the basis of his theory.
 Four principles characterise Taylorism;

-The classical management theory sought to streamline workflow processes, allowing employees to work with increased efficiency.
+The classical management theory sought to streamline workflow processes, with a workflow management tool allowing employees to work with increased efficiency.
 In developing this theory, Taylor employed the Time and Motion study where he watched and recorded various movements and their duration.